hyung-hwan/qse/qse/doc/page/awk-lang.md

 > ### Note ###
 > The QSEAWK engine allows the mixture of named variables and declared variables.
 > However, the mixture may lead to confusion.
-Use #QSE_AWK_IMPLICIT and
+Use #QSE_AWK_IMPLICIT to allow
-> #QSE_AWK_EXPLICIT to control what to allow and disallow when configuring
-> the engine.
+> named variables when configuring the engine.

  Built-in Variables